Constrained Performance Boosting Control for Nonlinear Systems: Benchmark examples

-The values of these indicators achieved for ADMM-PB and the CBF-based baseline across different values of $\omega$ in \eqref{eq:CBF_induced} are reported in \tablename{~\ref{tab:indicators}}, where we additionally include the product $V \cdot \bar{L}_{\mathrm{LQ}}$ to give a better intuition on the trade-off achieved between accuracy and constraint satisfaction achieved by the different approaches.

-As clear from \tablename{~\ref{tab:indicators}}, using ADMM-PB results in a smoother training then the baseline approach, while different patterns can be observed with respect to the achieved testing performance.
-Looking at the average LQ loss $\bar{L}_{\mathrm{LQ}}$, it is clear that ADMM-PB behaves close to the baseline when $\omega$ takes relatively high values.
-In turn, since the more the weight $\omega$ in \eqref{eq:CBF_induced}, the more time the robot takes to reach the target position, with ADMM-PB the robot tends to arrive later in time at the origin of the Euclidean plane than the baseline for lower values of $\omega$.
-This claim is confirmed by the results shown in \figurename{~\ref{fig:plane_traj}}, where we compare the trajectories of the robot throughout the $5$ testing scenarios, considering the baseline approach when\footnote{With this comparison, we consider a case for the baseline that achieves a similar $\bar{L}_{\mathrm{ca}}$ to ADMM-PB.} $\omega=10^{3}$.
-Note that, after the initial transient, the trajectories achieved by the robot across the $5$ testing scenarios tend to be more similar to each other when using ADMM-PB.
+The values of these indicators achieved by ADMM-PB and by the penalty-based baseline for different values of $\omega$ in \eqref{eq:CBF_induced} are reported in \tablename{~\ref{tab:indicators}}.
+We also include the product $V \cdot \bar{L}_{\mathrm{LQ}}$ to provide a compact indication, of the trade-off between performance and constraint violation.
+The results in \tablename{~\ref{tab:indicators}} highlight a practical limitation of penalty-based constraint handling.
+Indeed, choosing of the weight $\omega$ is all but trivial, with different values potentially leading to markedly different closed-loop behaviors, ranging from aggressive performance-oriented solutions with large violations to more cautious trajectories with degraded performance.
+Moreover, as shown in \tablename{~\ref{tab:indicators}}, ADMM-PB leads to smoother training than the baseline approach, while different patterns emerge in terms of testing performance.
+Looking at the average LQ loss $\bar{L}_{\mathrm{LQ}}$, ADMM-PB becomes closer to the baseline as $\omega$ increases.
+This is consistent with the role of the penalty term in \eqref{eq:CBF_induced}.
+Indeed, larger values of $\omega$ make the baseline more conservative, so that the robot tends to reach the origin more slowly.
+As a result, for smaller values of $\omega$, the baseline reaches the origin faster than ADMM-PB, but typically at the expense of larger constraint violations.
+This behavior is illustrated in \figurename{~\ref{fig:plane_traj}}, where we compare the trajectories over $50$ testing scenarios using the baseline with\footnote{With this comparison, we consider a case for the baseline that achieves a similar $\bar{L}_{\mathrm{ca}}$ to ADMM-PB.} $\omega=10^{2}$.
+Note that, after the initial transient, the trajectories of the robot across the testing scenarios tend to be more similar to each other when using ADMM-PB.